Welcome to Red River Nordic in Winnipeg, Manitoba.

 Red River Nordic is a cross country ski and biathlon club with a focus on developing young skiers and biathletes.
 We run programs for all ages and skill levels.
 Participants ski at least once a week during the winter.
 Most ski activities take place at Windsor Park Nordic Centre in Winnipeg.

-Now is the time to sign up for the season ahead, with discounts for early registrations.
+Registration will be available soon for the season ahead, with discounts for early registrations.
 The process is quick and easy, all done online through Zone 4.
+Stay tuned we will post the link as soon as the Registration Page is available!

 Marcel Druwé has posted some excellent new photos for us to see.
 Check them out here on this link: